Netflix/metaflow-docs/docs/internals/technical-overview.md

 ### Metadata Provider

 A centralized Metadata Provider keeps track of runs.
-Strictly speaking, this functionality is not required by Metaflow but it makes the system much more **usable.** The service also helps to make data artifacts and other metadata about runs more discoverable during result-time, as explained below.
+Strictly speaking, this functionality is not required by Metaflow, but it makes the system much more **usable.** The service also helps to make data artifacts and other metadata about runs more discoverable during result-time, as explained below.

 - \`\`[`metadata.py` - base class for metadata providers](https://github.com/Netflix/metaflow/blob/master/metaflow/metadata/metadata.py)
 - \`\`[`service.py` - default implementation of the metadata provider](https://github.com/Netflix/metaflow/blob/master/metaflow/plugins/metadata/service.py)